History of France (1900–present): Demographics

 Eastern-European and North-African Jewish immigration to France largely began in the mid to late 19th century.
 In 1872, there were an estimated 86,000 Jews living in France, and by 1945 this increased to 300,000.
-Many Jews integrated (or attempted to integrate) into French society, although French nationalism led to anti-Semitism in many quarters.
+Many Jews integrated (or attempted to integrate) into French society, although French nationalism led to antisemitism in many quarters.
 The Vichy regime's collaboration with the Nazi Holocaust led to the extermination of 76,000 French Jews (the Vichy authorities however gave preferential treatment to "integrated" Jews who had been in France from two to five generations and who had fought in World War I or held important administrative positions in the government), and of all other Western European countries, this figure is second only to Germany; but many Jews were also saved by acts of heroism and administrative refusal to participate in the deportation (three quarters of France's Jewish population was spared, a higher proportion than any other European country touched by the holocaust).
 Since the 1960s, France has experienced a great deal of Jewish immigration from the Mediterranean and North Africa, and the Jewish population in France is estimated at around 600,000 today.

 Around the start of the 20th century, almost half of all Frenchmen depended on the land for their living, and up until World War II, France remained a largely rural country (roughly 25% of the population worked on the land in 1950), but the post-war years also saw an unprecedented move to the cities: only around 4% of the French continue to work in farms and 73% live today in large cities.
 By far the largest of these is Paris, at 2.1 million inhabitants (11 million in the Parisian region), followed by Lille, Lyon, Marseille (upwards of 1.2 million inhabitants each).
 Much of this urbanization takes place not in the traditional center of the cities, but in the suburbs (or "banlieues") that surround them (the cement and steel housing projects in these areas are called "cités").
 With immigration from poorer countries, these "cités" have been the center of racial and class tensions since the 1960s.